8bit-pixies/Crank-ML/README.md

 ## Design Principles

 - the only dependencies should be pytorch - no other preprocessing library is required when performing _inference_ workflows.
 All items can be exported to `onnx` by default
-- API naming should follow the broad patterns established in `scikit-learn`, however the actual interfaces will remain as `pytorch`-style inputs/outputs
+- API naming should follow the broad patterns established in `scikit-learn`, however the actual interfaces will remain as `pytorch`-style inputs/outputs.
+Full model names should be used with the exception of commonly used phrasing (e.g. `PCA`).
 - To support best practises, we will encourage using lightning
 - Parameters which are not differentiable are updated stochastically via polyak averaging (e.g. `KBinsDiscretizer`)